-To aid facilities in planning and reporting the results of emissions tests, we developed the Electronic Reporting Tool (ERT) (see Section 10.1).
-The ERT replaces time-intensive manual methods for test planning, test data compilation and reporting and data quality assurance evaluations.
+To aid facilities in planning and reporting the results of emissions tests, we developed the ERT and the WebFIRE template spreadsheet (see Section 10.1).
+The ERT replaces timeintensive manual methods for test planning, test data compilation and reporting and data quality assurance evaluations.
+The WebFIRE template spreadsheet is an alternative way that allows data that were collected using test methods not supported by the ERT and data collected prior to January 1, 2012, (the inception date of the ERT) to be submitted to EPA.
 Because of the prevalence of electronic data, we believe that our transition from the use of predominantly hard-copy resources (e.g., test reports, technical publications) for emissions factor development to the use of data in an electronic format will be relatively easy.
 The use of an electronic format will facilitate the ongoing collection, incorporation and analysis of new test data and supporting documentation.
-Also, use of the ERT will enable us to streamline the emissions factor development process through more rapid data handling and quality assurance checks.
+Also, use of the ERT and the WebFIRE template spreadsheet will enable us to streamline the emissions factor development process through more rapid data handling and quality assurance checks.